Last updated: November 2021

 The Concessional Contributions Cap

 The tax advantage for concessional contributions is a ‘limited offer.’
-As of 1 July 2017, concessional contributions are subject to an annual cap of $25,000.
-This is a reduction from the annual cap that applied prior to that date ($35,000 per year for members aged 50 or older, and $30,000 per year for members aged under 50).
+As of 1 July 2021, concessional contributions are subject to an annual cap of $27,500.

 Contributions in excess of these caps will be taxed at the member’s marginal tax rate and included in the member’s non-concessional cap (see below), unless the member elects to withdraw the excess funds.
-The member can elect to withdraw up to 85% of the excess funds.
+The member can elect to withdraw up to 85% of the excess funds to help pay their income tax assessment and excess concessional contributions (ECC) charge.
+Individuals who make contributions on or after 1 July 2021 that exceed their concessional contributions cap, will no longer be liable to pay the ECC charge.

 You may have heard the term ‘contribution splitting.’
 A member is permitted to transfer (or ‘split’) certain contributions between themselves and their spouse.
 They do this by transferring the contributions they have made from their super account to their spouse’s account.
 This rule recognises that some spouses (generally female) have restricted work patterns compared to their partners.
 Women often take time off work to have children and raise their family, which prevents them from accumulating significant funds in their super account.
 This concession is designed to recognise and address this imbalance.